PD SAI

 DESCRIPTION:

-EMARSS aircrafts are assigned to the U.S. Army Intelligence and Security Command’s (INSCOM) Aerial Exploitation Battalions (AEBs) providing aerial ISR support to combatant commanders.
+EMARSS aircraft are assigned to the U.S. Army Intelligence and Security Command’s (INSCOM) Aerial Exploitation Battalions (AEBs) providing aerial ISR support to combatant commanders.
 The Army Acquisition Objective for EMARSSS is 36 systems, with an Army Procurement Objective of 24, to include the following variants: eight EMARSS-Geospatial Intelligence (EMARSS-G); four EMARSS-Vehicle and Dismount Exploitation Radar (VADER) (EMARSS-V); eight EMARSS-Multiple Intelligence (EMARSS-M); and four EMARSS-Signals Intelligence (EMARSS-S).

 SYSTEM INTERDEPENDENCIES: